 • Add relevant courses or projects that directly relate to epidemiology.

-• If you completed with honors or received any awards, incorporate them.
+• If you completed with honors like summa cum laude or received any awards, incorporate them.

 • Place any relevant certifications such as license in biostatistics.